robang74/chatgpt-answered-prompts/Draghi-report-about-energy-01.md

 <br/>

 > *Based on this conversation and Draghi report on this topic, do you think that Draghi suggestions and way of writing that report put him in the position to be a U.S. agenda supporter rather than an European interests aligned policy maker or policy maker consultant?
-After having answered to this question summarize the answer in a single word choose between USA and Europe considering towards which union is Draghi more favorable to follow the agenda.*
+After having answered to this question summarize the answer in a single word choose [chosen] between USA and Europe considering towards which union is Draghi more favorable to follow the agenda.*

 The report by Draghi emphasizes Europe's need to reduce its energy dependency on Russia, align with global decarbonization efforts, and enhance its energy security through renewable sources.
 It reflects a strategic alignment with values such as democracy, rule of law, and international order, particularly in the context of Russia's invasion of Ukraine.
 While it does acknowledge the high costs of transitioning to alternatives like U.S. liquefied natural gas (LNG), the report does not frame this as a permanent or optimal solution, instead focusing on a long-term strategy for energy independence and sustainability.